devwarrior777/lyra2z-py/README.md

 Requirements:
 -------------------------
-In order to run P2Pool and other Python based pools with the Decred network, you would need to build and install the blake_hash module for Python that includes the blake-256 proof of work code that Decred uses for hashes.
+In order to run P2Pool and other Python based pools with the Zcoin network, you would need to build and install the lyra2z_hash module for Python that includes the lyra2z proof of work code that Zcoin uses for hashes.

 Linux: